NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

 Features
 ========

-The nGraph :abbr:`Intermediary Representation (IR)` contains a combination of device-specific and non device-specific optimization and compilation paths, enabling such things as:
+The nGraph :abbr:`Intermediate Representation (IR)` contains a combination of device-specific and non device-specific optimization and compilations to
+enable:

-* **Fusion** -- Fuse multiple ``Ops`` to reduce memory utilization frequency.
+* **Fusion** -- Fuse multiple ``ops`` to to decrease memory usage "localities".
 * **Memory management** -- Prevent peak memory usage by intercepting a graph with or by a "saved checkpoint," and to enable data auditing.
 * **Data reuse** -- Save result and reuse for subgraphs with the same input